Are you thinking of getting a folder-gluer packer or automating the end of line process in your folding-gluing department?

 An example of an offset counter carton in the shingle being spotted by the packing person.

-As for the box turners, some of them, such as our INH or the HandyPack, Omega Pack Station, Tünkers and other turners offered by different companies on the market, keep the kicked counter offset so a manual packing process can still be done as before.
+As for the box turners, some of them, such as our INH or Bobst’s Handypack GT, KBA Duran's Omega Pack Station, Tünkers' FAS 480 and the other box turners offered by different companies on the market, keep the kicked counter offset so that a manual packing process can still be done as before.
 However, there are also other box turners such as our IN1, IN2 and IN3 that won’t always keep the kicked counter visible after the turn.

 This box will often slip back into a homogenous shingle after turning.
 This means that there is no visual cue of the batch count for the packing person(s) who would now need an additional way to see the count.